Uberspace/lab/source/guide_contao.rst

 ===============

 Point your web browser to your website URL and append ``/contao`` (or ``/contao/login``) to open the Contao back end login mask (e.g. ``https://isabell.example/contao/login``)

-.. note:: The URL fragment ``/contao/login`` is only a Contao *route* and not a physical path within your installation.

 Log into the Contao back end by entering the credentials of the administrator account.